greenorbitspace/hub/userguide/content/en/docs/glossary/r/remote-sensing.md

 ---
-title: Remote Sensing
+title: Remote sensing
 ref: remote-sensing
+weight: 1
+exported_at: '2025-06-16T15:05:18.703298+00:00'
-description: Remote sensing refers to the acquisition of information about an object or phenomenon without making physical contact with it.
-This technology is commonly used in various fields, including environmental monitoring, agriculture, and urban planning, to collect data from satellites or aircraft.
+definition: Remote sensing refers to the process of acquiring information about an object or area from a distance, typically using satellite or aerial sensor technologies.
+  This technique is widely used in various fields, including environmental monitoring, agriculture, and urban planning, to gather data without direct contact with the subject being observed.
-notion_page_id: 349006a9-69bf-4907-b165-c94801786228
-exported_at: '2025-06-16T14:24:23.267781+00:00'
 tags:
-- sustainability
-- tools
+- Research
-category:
+id: GL73
+categories:
 - Sustainability & Environment
-id: GL73
 ---